anjovanov/PronajdiHotel/README.md

 # PronajdiHotel

-A web app that allows you to Add/Remove/Edit and Browse through hotels, and leave 1-5 star reviews.
+A web app that allows you to create, edit and remove hotels.
+Users will be able to leave reviews on individual hotels and later on remove or edit it.
+Users are required to authenticate (register/login) in order to be able to create hotels or leave reviews.

-Technologies used:
+# Technologies used

+Frontend:
+- HTML
+- CSS
-- Javascript
+- Bootstrap

+Backend:
 - NodeJS
 - ExpressJS
 - MongoDB
-- Bootstrap
+- PassportJS

+# Third party APIs used for some services:
+- Cloudinary as the cloud storage for the hotel images
+- Mapbox for the mapping
+- MongoDB Atlas for the database

 All other dependencies can be found in the package.json file.